CricketBr/Crickets-Shorthand-Site/README.md

 Still a work in progress.
 Plans will probably change.

-You can reach me at cricket@onebit.ca, Discord International Shorthand Society @cricket, Reddit u/CrBr, DM me through GitHub @CricketBr, or raise an issue on GitHub.
+You can reach me at cricket@onebit.ca, Discord International Shorthand Society @cricket, Reddit u/CrBr, GitHub @CricketBr, or raise an issue on GitHub.
 Comments and corrections are more than welcome.

 **[Cricket's Shorthand Tips](cr-shorthand-tips.md)**